Intro to WordPress Block theme development and theme.json file

 }

 In the second Example, we disable the default color picker for the website, and transfer that responsibility on individual blocks.
 Specifically, we set the default color picker for a specific core WordPress block that is called and designated core/site-title.
-This is a default block that allows us to arrange the main site title, we could set the specific color for this title, or do something else, but here we just chose to set the default color picker that let's us set the color of this title in the Gutenberg editor.
+This is a default block that allows us to arrange the main site title, we could set the specific color for this title, or do something else, but here we just chose to set the default color picker that let's us set the color of this title in the editor.

 Why WordPress block themes matter and why theme.json matters